If you have closed it, reopen your analysis tool (or start with this template) to perform the third task.

-To attract luck, be attentive to all favourable opportunities and circumstances.
-With the suitable learning schedule, you will be prepared to seize them.
+To attract luck, be attentive to all favorable opportunities and circumstances.
+With a suitable learning schedule, you will be prepared to seize them.

 Opportunities may take different forms from one goal to another.
-If you are undertaking a career change, then job offers or courses in your future field are examples of opportunities.
+If you are changing careers, then job offers or courses in your future field are examples of opportunities.
 If you are in a job and decide to advance in your career, each new responsibility or promotion is an opportunity.
-If the development you are undertaking is purely personal and not professional, then everything can become a learning opportunity.
+If the development you are pursuing is purely personal and not professional, then everything can become a learning opportunity.